 Ruth Miller Donaldson Endowment Fund

 As a senior drama student, Ruth played the title role in G.B.
 Shaw's "Candida".
 Ruth's college theatre experience also included roles in "It's the Sensible Ones", "Family Portrait", "Hamlet", and "Ladies in Retirement".

-Ruth Miller Donaldson Endowment Fund Awards:
+2015-16 Ruth Miller Donaldson Endowment Fund Award Recipients: